telerik/kendo-ui-core/docs/controls/editors/upload/overview.md

 Progress tracking, file drag-and-drop, and in-progress cancellation of upload are automatically enabled if supported by the browser.
 For detailed information on the browser versions which support the Upload features, refer to [this article]({% slug browsersupport_upload_widget %}).

 > **Important**
->
-> Uploading large files in chunks is currently not supported, as it would require an additional plug-in&mdash;eitherFlash, or Silverlight&mdash;to compensate for the missing File API support in older browsers.
+> * Uploading large files in chunks is currently not supported, as it would require an additional plug-in&mdash;eitherFlash, or Silverlight&mdash;to compensate for the missing File API support in older browsers.
->
-> The Upload widget works in `<input type="file" />` elements, so it is only able to upload files selected by the user, which exist in the file system.
-For uploading of files generated with JavaScript on the fly, use another approach, e.g. an Ajax request.
+> * The Upload widget works in `<input type="file" />` elements, so it is only able to upload files selected by the user, which exist in the file system.
+For uploading files generated with JavaScript on the fly, use another approach, e.g. an Ajax request.

 ### Modes of Operation